Why It Matters

 What Happened

-Watchdog group Citizens for Responsibility and Ethics in Washington (CREW) flagged Trump’s message, noting that Palantir had sponsored multiple Trump administration events and donated to the White House ballroom project.
-CREW described the post — which included the company’s stock ticker — as potentially “an attempt to help the stock price of a major backer that has struggled over the last six months.”
+Watchdog group Citizens for Responsibility and Ethics in Washington noted that Palantir sponsored multiple Trump administration events and contributed to the White House ballroom renovation project.
+The organization described the stock ticker reference as potentially an attempt to boost share prices for a major supporter.

 By the Numbers